TL;DR

 Here is the step-by-step process:

-• 1.
-Select your new accountant.
+- 1. Select your new accountant.
 Choose a registered tax agent and confirm they are willing to take on your work.
 Ask for their registered agent number (RAN).
+Confirm their registration on the TPB public register before you commit.

-• 2.
-Log into ATO Online Services for Business.
-Use your myGovID to access your account.
+- 2. Log into ATO Online Services for Business.
+Use your myID to access your account.

 What Happens to Your Tax Agent Nomination When You Switch?